mystsoftware/myst-help-center/README.md

-Welcome to the advanced help center for the MyST, where you can learn special tips and tricks for using MyST that you won't find in the MyST Studio User Guide.
+Welcome to the advanced help center for the Myst, where you can learn special tips and tricks for using Myst that you won't find in the Myst Studio User Guide.